-Committee is constituted in line with the provisions of Regulation 19 of the SEBI Listing Regulations and Section 178 of the Act, comprising Mr. Moiz Miyajiwala - Chairman, Dr. Anant Narain Singh and Mrs. Rukmani Devi, Members.
+The Company has a Nomination and Remuneration Committee (NRC) of the Board constituted in line with the provisions of Regulation 19 of the SEBI Listing Regulations and Section 178 of the Act, comprising Mr. Moiz Miyajiwala - Chairman, Dr. Anant Narain Singh and Mrs. Rukmani Devi, Members.
+During the year under report, there was no change in the constitution of the Committee.